 - In person, and leaving your request in our Prescription mail box at the front door.

 How long must I wait for my Prescription?

-Your repeat prescription will be available for collection after two full working days.
-For example requests made after 6pm, weekends or a public holiday, are actioned by the staff on the next working day, i.e ordered Saturday, next working day Monday, your prescription will be ready by Wednesday.
+Your repeat prescription will be available for collection after 3 full working days.
+For example requests made after 6pm, weekends or a public holiday, are actioned by the staff on the next working day, i.e ordered Saturday, next working day Monday, your prescription will be ready by Thursday.

 Can I request medication that is not on my repeat list?

 Yes, please do so using the same methods as you would for a Repeat Prescription request, the GP will check your request and if approved your prescription will be ready for uplift at the same time as your Repeat medication.
 If this has not been approved then the receptionist will let you know when you uplift your repeat items, or you maybe contacted by the staff.
 If your request has not been approved, the Doctor may ask you to arrange an appointment to see him/her to discuss your request further.
 Please do not use S.A.E. for special medication requests as these may be declined.

 Are there Breast Feeding & Baby Changing facilities?

 Yes you are welcome to breast feed your baby anywhere in the surgery.
 There are baby change facilities provided also.

 How to I make a complaint?

 If we are unable to resolve your complaint when you attend the Practice, then you can place this in writing and address this for the attention of the Practice Manager.
 We will acknowledge your letter, fully investigate your complaint and reply to your letter within 10 working days.
 You can also arrange an appointment to discuss the matter further with the Practice Manager.